Everything you need to know about collecting sales tax in Utah

-(1) gross revenue of more than $100,000 or more than 200 separate transactions in previous or current calendar year (economic nexus), or
+- Gross revenue of more than $100,000 or more than 200 separate transactions in previous or current calendar year (economic nexus) OR

-Below, we will highlight some of the basic provisions of Utah sales tax law.
+Below, we'll highlight some of the basic provisions of Utah sales tax law.

-Local: Utah localities impose their own sales tax at rates ranging from 0% to 7.6%.
-See Sales & Use Tax Rates
+Local Sales Tax Rate: Utah localities impose their own sales tax at rates ranging from 0% to 7.6%.

-Food and food ingredients: Utah has a uniform statewide rate of 3% on food and food ingredients.
-The rate includes a state rate of 1.75%, a local option rate of 1.0% and a county option rate of 0.25%.
+Food and Ingredients Sales Tax Rate: Utah has a uniform statewide rate of 3% on food and food ingredients.
+The rate includes a state rate of 1.75%, a local option rate of 1.0%, and a county option rate of 0.25%.

-Economic nexus.
-Remote sellers and marketplace facilitators that have gross revenue of more than $100,000 or more than 200 separate transactions in previous or current calendar year must collect and remit Utah sales and use tax on taxable sales.
-Additional information:
+Remote sellers and marketplace facilitators that have gross revenue of more than $100,000 or more than 200 separate transactions in the previous or current calendar year must collect and remit Utah sales and use tax on taxable sales.

 - A marketplace facilitator can have nexus on its own direct sales, on sales it facilitates, or both.
 Therefore, facilitators must determine nexus separately for their direct sales and their facilitated sales.